Contraction and restriction of positroids in terms of decorated permutations: Positroids, Grassmann necklaces and decorated permutations

-It is proved in \cite{O} that class of positroids is closed under matroid contraction and restriction.
-So in this paper, we will describe contraction and restriction of a positroid in terms of its decorated permutation.
-That is, if we obtained $\M'$ from a positroid $\M$ by matroid contraction or restriction, we will describe $\pi_{\M'}^{:}$ directly from $\pi_{\M}^{:}$.
-Throughout the paper, we will denote the decorated permutation of the original positroid as $\pi^{:}$ and the resulting positroid after contraction/restriction as $\mu^{:}$.
+From the definition of positroids, it is easy to see that a restriction of a positroid is also a positroid.
+Theorem 19 of \cite{MR2834184} implies that the dual of a positroid is also a positroid.
+Therefore, the class of positroids is closed under contraction, restriction and dual (This was proven separately in \cite{war}).
+In this paper, we will describe contraction and restriction of a positroid in terms of its decorated permutation (Theorem 19 of \cite{MR2834184} implies that the decorated permutation of the dual positroid is obtained by taking the inverse permutation).